 Mark McEnallay controls the finance and administrative functions within BMI.
 He has worked for the past 20 years in senior financial management positions in some of Australia's largest companies including Coca-Cola, Reckitt Benckiser and Hitachi Data Systems.
-Mark holds a Bachelor of Commerce from UNSW and is a Certified Practicing Accountant (CPA).

 General Manager, Operations